CederGroupHub/alabos/docs/source/test.md

 - **Step 6**: The unittests for tasks are also similar.
 They have certain pytest fixtures that can be used by the downstream unittests.
 These unit tests provide a set of dummy config, path and input files and checks whether the expected outcomes are met.

-### Example:
+## Example

-## Device Class: BoxFurnace:
+### Device Class: BoxFurnace
 Key functionalities of the BoxFurnace class:

-   - initialization: Sets up communication port, driver, door controller, and furnace letter.
+   - `initialization`: Sets up communication port, driver, door controller, and furnace letter.
-   - connect/disconnect: Manages connection to the furnace driver.
+   - `connect/disconnect`: Manages connection to the furnace driver.
-   - run_program: Executes heating programs with specified parameters or profiles.
+   - `run_program`: Executes heating programs with specified parameters or profiles.
-   - emergent_stop: Immediately stops the furnace operation.
+   - `emergent_stop`: Immediately stops the furnace operation.
-   - get_temperature: Retrieves the current temperature.
+   - `get_temperature`: Retrieves the current temperature.
-   - open_door/close_door: Manages the furnace door operations.
+   - `open_door/close_door`: Manages the furnace door operations.
-   - is_running: Checks if the furnace is currently running a program.
+   - `is_running`: Checks if the furnace is currently running a program.

-## Unit Tests for BoxFurnace:

-## Fixtures
+#### Fixtures
 Fixtures set up the necessary preconditions for the tests:

-   - door_controller_ab and door_controller_cd: Create instances of DoorController
+   - `door_controller_ab` and `door_controller_cd`: Create instances of DoorController
 for different sets of furnaces.
-   - box_furnace: Parameterized fixture to create BoxFurnace instances with various configurations.
+   - `box_furnace`: Parameterized fixture to create BoxFurnace instances with various configurations.
-   - mock_drivers: Mocks the furnace and door controller drivers to isolate and test BoxFurnace methods without real hardware.
+   - `mock_drivers`: Mocks the furnace and door controller drivers to isolate and test BoxFurnace methods without real hardware.

-## Tests
+#### Tests

 1. Basic Connection Tests:
-   - test_connect: Verifies that the connect method correctly initializes the furnace and door controller drivers.
+   - `test_connect`: Verifies that the connect method correctly initializes the furnace and door controller drivers.
-   - test_disconnect: Ensures that the disconnect method properly sets the furnace driver to None.
+   - `test_disconnect:` Ensures that the disconnect method properly sets the furnace driver to None.

 ```python